-These consolidated financial statements have been prepared on a going-concern basis which assumes that the Company will be able to realize assets and discharge liabilities in the normal course of business.
+These consolidated financial statements have been prepared on a going-concern basis which assumes that the Company will be able to realize assets and discharge liabilities in the normal course of business for the foreseeable future.

-The Company has experienced losses since its inception amounting to \$3,144,325 as of September 30, 2005.
-The ability of the Company to meet its commitments as they become payable, including the completion of acquisitions, exploration and development of mineral properties and projects, is dependent on the ability of the Company to obtain necessary financing.
-As of September 30, 2005, the Company had a total of \$1,020,363 in cash and cash equivalents.
+The Company has experienced losses since its inception amounting to \$3,044,900 as of June 30, 2005.
+As of June 30, 2005, the Company had a total of \$1,067,931 in cash and cash equivalents, however this amount may be insufficient to sustain operations over the course of the next twelve months.
+These factors raise substantial doubt about the company's ability to continue as a going concern.
+The ability of the Company to meet its commitments as they become payable, including the completion of acquisitions, exploration and development of mineral properties and projects, is dependent on the ability of the Company to obtain necessary financing or achieving a profitable level of operations.
+There are no assurances that the Company will be successful in achieving these goals.

 The Company is in the process of exploring and evaluating its mineral properties and projects and has not yet determined whether these properties contain economically recoverable ore reserves.
-The underlying value of the mineral properties is entirely dependent on the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete development and upon future profitable production or sufficient proceeds form the disposition thereof.
+The underlying value of the mineral properties is entirely dependent on the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete development and upon future profitable production or sufficient proceeds from the disposition thereof.

-These financial statements do not give effect to adjustments, if any, that would be necessary should the Company be unable to continue as a going concern and, therefore, be required to realize its assets and liquidate its liabilities in other than the normal course of business and at amounts which may differ from those shown in the financial statements.
+These financial statements do not give effect to adjustments to the amounts and classifications to assets and liabilities that would be necessary should the Company be unable to continue as a going concern.

-Notes to Consolidated Financial Statements (Unaudited and Unreviewed) September 30, 2005 and 2004 (Expressed in Canadian Dollars)
+Notes to Consolidated Financial Statements June 30, 2005 and 2004 (Expressed in Canadian Dollars)